ChrisPenner/CMPT370/doc/impl/user-guide.md

 ![](MainMenu.png)\

-This menu presents you with 3 options.
-Presently only the "Watch Match" option is functional.
-The other 2 options will be implemented in future releases of the software.
+This menu presents you with 3 options:

+- Watch Match: Watch the game being played out on the game board
+- Instant Mode: Have the computer play the match instantly and display the results
+- Test Bench: Manually run commands on specific robots to test their functionality

 To watch a RoboSport match, please select the "Watch Match" option by clicking the appropriate button.